dantehemerson/slsx/README.md

 > A tiny utility for constructing React Native styles conditionally

+> DISCLAIMER: At this moment it only works with `react-native-web`.

 This module is based on [`clsx`](https://github.com/lukeed/clsx).

 This module is available in three formats: